 MassDOT also estimates that the Commonwealth will make an additional \$2.18 billion in nonfederal aid available for NHS bridge maintenance and improvement and NHS roadway preservation between FFYs 2020 and 2040.
-This nonfederal aid for bridges and roadways is distributed to the regions based on the MARPA formula.
+MassDOT used the MARPA formula to estimate the portion of funds that will be spent in each regional planning area in Massachusetts; however, the actual expenditure of funds in each region will be informed by MassDOT's asset management systems.
 The Boston Region MPO expects that MassDOT will allocate approximately 43 percent of the funding to the region in accordance with that formula, which amounts to \$935 million for the life of the LRTP, and a portion of those funds will be spent to improve bridges.